adudenamedruby/scratch-buf/README.md

 The plugin provides two commands:

-- `:ScratchVSplit` — Opens or switches to the scratch buffer in a vertical split.
+- `:ScratchVSplit` — Opens or switches to the scratch buffer in a vertical window.
-- `:ScratchSplit` — Opens or switches to the scratch buffer in a new split window.
+- `:ScratchHSplit` — Opens or switches to the scratch buffer in a horizontal window.

 ### Lua Functions